ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-construct-stack-suffix.md

 <div style="margin-top: 16px; background-color: #595959; padding: 16px; border-radius: 4px;">
   ✅ Using
   <a href="/rules/#recommended-rules">recommended</a>
-  in an ESLint configuration enables this rule.
+  in an ESLint configuration enables this rule with the option to disallow only the "Construct" suffix.
 </div>

 This rule is to disallow using the `Construct` or `Stack` suffix in construct IDs and stack IDs.